guzlewski/EasyLicense-Legacy/README.md

 # EasyLicense-Legacy

 This repository contains fully working C# - Web license system.
 Code is a bit messy but working good, it's old project only critical security patches.
+For now for in C# part [Leaf.xNet library](https://github.com/csharp-leaf/Leaf.xNet) is needed.

 ## Features:
 - every license key is binded to hwid on first use and is valid only one this pc